mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

   {% include lossy-compression/performance_jpeg.html %}
 </div>

 Clearly, we are doing much better than the 12 bits per pixel of color coding.
 The fact that we can compress the image so much that it only needs a few bits per pixel is unbelievable.
-For instance. look at the the following:
+For instance, look at the following:
 <figure align="center">
   <img src="/images/lossy-compression/compression_rate.png"/>
   <figcaption style="font-size:0.8em;">